 Masoretic text Exodus 21:22-25

-“If fight men and hurt a pregnant woman her children come out and yet no further harm, surely he shall be punished accordingly as imposed by the husband of the woman and he shall pay as determined by the judge.
+If men fight and they strike a pregnant woman, and her children come out, but no harm follows, he shall surely be fined, as the husband of the woman imposes, and he shall pay by order of the judges.
 But if harm follows, then you shall give life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe.

-The Law was so clear Sprinkle noted:
+The Law was so clear, Sprinkle noted:

 The penalty paid is assessed on the basis of the stage of the development of the dead fetus.
 The rationale for this view is that the later the stage of pregnancy, the more time has been lost to the woman, the greater the grief for the loss of a child, and the more difficult.
 This may have been the view of the LXX, which paraphrases אָס֑וֹןיִהְיֶ֖ה וְלֹ֥א as “imperfectly formed child” and translates בִּפְלִלִֽים׃ “with valuation.”